AZBrandCanada/Rust-Encrypted-Dns-Server-DOT-DOH-53/README.md

 * **Memory Protection**: Auto-prunes inactive rate-limiting buckets every 5 minutes and caps tracked domain buckets to 65,536 entries.

 ### Caching Engine
 * **Stale-While-Revalidate**: Serves expired cached records immediately with zero client latency while asynchronously re-resolving and validating the domain in the background.
-A `Bogus` verdict during revalidation does **not** overwrite a previously-good cache entry, which bounds the blast radius of a transient upstream failure or a race-winning attacker.
+A `Bogus` verdict during revalidation does **not** overwrite a previously-good cache entry, bounding the blast radius of transient upstream failures or poisoning attempts.
+* **Exact TTL Preservation**: Upstream authoritative TTLs are preserved exactly up to a ceiling of 86,400 seconds without artificial floor clamping.
+Removed arbitrary 30s answer floors and 300s delegation floors, preventing extended exposure to stale records or delayed DNSKEY rollover windows.
 * **Single-Flight Request Deduplication**: Uses an in-flight synchronization registry (`in_flight`) to ensure duplicate background revalidations are never triggered simultaneously for the same RRset.
 * **EDNS `DO` Bit Partitioning**: Separate cache keys for `do=0` and `do=1` ensure clients requesting plain records do not receive bloated DNSSEC signatures, while validating clients retain RRSIGs.
 * **Dynamic Transaction ID Rewriting**: Rewrites bytes 0 and 1 of cached wire responses on the fly to match the requesting client's query ID.